Lucas3oo/sonarlint-gradle-plugin/README.md

 ## Release notes

+### 1.0.0-beta.4
+Fix OS and architecture detection for node executable when running on amd64.

+### 1.0.0-beta.3
+* when using test fixture plugin the source set wasn't marked as test source so wrong set of sonarlint rules was applied.
+* include summary and TOC in the html report

 ### 1.0.0-beta.2
 * Fix html report issue with rule Web:S5256.
 Some rules description has html tags which are not escaped.
 * When a report is generate the path will be printed on the console.